Franz Six: Academic career

 Franz Six completed his classical high school in 1930, and proceeded to the University of Heidelberg to study journalism, sociology and politics.
 His late graduation was due to the fact he had to drop out of school from time to time to earn the money needed to graduate.
 He graduated with a degree of doctor in philosophy in 1934.
 In 1936, Six earned the high degree of doctor, and became a professor of journalism at the University of Königsberg where he also took up the position of press director for the German Student's Association.
-By 1939, he had become chair for Foreign Political Science at the University of Berlin and was its first dean of the faculty for foreign countries.
+By 1939, he had become chair for Foreign Political Science at the university of Berlin and was its first dean of the faculty for foreign countries.

 Nazi official

 In 1930, Six joined the Nazi Party as member number 245,670.
-In 1932 he became a member and student organizer for the Sturmabteilung — or SA (Storm Troopers).
-In 1935 Six joined the SS (membership number 107,480) as an officer of the Sicherheitsdienst— the SD, the intelligence agency of both the SS and Nazi Party.
+In 1932 he became a member and student organizer for the – or SA (Storm Troopers).
+In 1935 Six joined the SS (membership number 107,480) as an officer of the (SD), the intelligence agency of both the SS and Nazi Party.
 Impressed by his academic achievements and curriculum vitae, Reinhard Heydrich appointed Six head of Amt VII, Written Records of the Reich Security Main Office (RSHA), which dealt mainly with ideological issues and publications.
 Six's responsibilities included the creation of antisemitic, anti-Masonic propaganda, the sounding of public opinion, and the monitoring of Nazi indoctrination of the public.
 He held this post until 1943 when he was succeeded by Paul Dittel.